bnb-chain/bnb-chain.github.io/docs/bc_fusion/validators/staking.md

   triggers penalties once a certain threshold is reached.
 Additionally, this contract also handles other types of slash events, such as double signing and malicious voting in fast finality.

 * Stake Hub Contract.
-This contract serves as the entry point for managing validators and delegations, while also implementing the logic for slashing specific validators.
+This contract serves as the entrypoint for managing validators and delegations, while also implementing the logic for slashing specific validators.
 For delegation/undelegation/redelegation operations, it will call different validators' implementation contracts to manage a user's stake.